hiromi2424/yaml_reader/readme.md

 in your plugins directory,

-	git clone git://github.com/hiromi2424/yaml_reader.git
+	git clone git://github.com/hiromi2424/yaml_reader.git YamlReader

 or in current directory of your repository,

-	git submodule add git://github.com/hiromi2424/yaml_reader.git plugins/yaml_reader
+	git submodule add git://github.com/hiromi2424/yaml_reader.git plugins/YamlReader

-This contains Spyc verstion 0.4.5, but you want to use any version of Spyc, install it to your vendors directory.
+This contains Spyc verstion 0.4.5, but you want to use any version of Spyc, install it to your vendors directory(app/Vendor/Spyc.php).

 ## Usage